-Our legal family consists of Paralegal Dr. John Lane, Attorney Mark Morales and Paralegal Dave Murray.
+Our legal family consists of Dr. John Lane, Administrator; Mark Morales, Attorney; Dave Murray, Paralegal and Andrea Morales, Adminstrator.

 Parole is an early release from prison.
 Most Texas inmates will be eligible for parole, but it is not granted to everyone.
 The decision of release is made by board members and commissioners from the Texas Board of Pardons and Paroles.
 Parole representation by a Texas Attorney has its benefits.

 As a former Assistant District Attorney, Mark Morales will do everything in his power to secure your release on parole and reunite your family.
 We know the difficulty that those incarcerated face, and are here to help.
 Mark Morales, Attorney at Law, can advocate for you at your parole review by speaking directly to the lead voter on the case.
 His job is to show the whole picture so that they see more than the snapshot of mistakes.
 They need to understand that your loved one is not just another file, but a human with love, remorse, and a desire to change their lives an positively affect their family and future generations.
 A willingness to break the chains of mistakes and bad decisions.

 Very few of the incarcerated can hire at Attorney for representation during their parole hearing, and fewer have the first-hand knowledge and insight into the decision-making process that our experienced team possesses.
 We are very thankful that you are here and are considering a decision to seek the representation of Mark Morales during this critical time.

 Get the legal help your loved one needs in their pursuit of parole.
 Contact Mark Morales, Attorney at Law at 512-635-9835.

 Inmates do not have a right to appear before his or her voting panel during the parole review.
 And unless they have been incarcerated for twenty years or more, most will never personally see a Board Member or Commissioner unless they